-It might sound odd that we can use water to make electricity because they're a dangerous combination, right?
+But wait!
+Isn't water and electricity a dangerous combination?
 Actually, the water never comes in contact with the electricity.
-The water flowing down a river is used to spin the turbines inside the generator.
+The water flowing down a river is used to spin turbines inside a generator and make electricity.

 Hydro energy's history

 People have used water power for more than 2,000 years.
-Ancient Egyptians used water wheels for grinding grain, and early Americans learned how to use them for sawing wood.
+Ancient Egyptians used water wheels for grinding grain, and early Americans used them for sawing wood.

 In the 1880s, scientists learned how to use a flowing river to spin the turbines of a generator.
 The first hydroelectric power plant in the U.S. opened on the Fox River near Appleton, Wisconsin, in 1882.